 Police have confirmed a man at the property was shot and killed by police this morning.

 "The AOS [armed offenders squad] attended and tried to negotiate with the man, however matters escalated and he fired at police who returned fire.
-First aid treatment was given but tragically the man died at the scene," police said.
+First aid treatment was given but tragically the man died at the scene," a statement said.

-A resident on the street said they could see a body lying on the footpath.
+A neighbour on the street said just after 10.30am a body is lying on the footpath.

-It was covered by what appeared to be a white sheet, the resident told the Herald.
+It is covered by what appears to be a white piece of material, the resident told the Herald.

-The resident said a police cordon remained at the bottom of Danube Lane shortly before 11am.
+The woman said a police cordon remains at the bottom of Danube Lane shortly before 11am.

-She had been preparing to take her children to school when they noticed smoke at a house on the street about 8.21am.
+She had been preparing to drop off her children to school when they noticed smoke at a house on the street about 8.21am.
 She knew the time as she snapped a photo.

 "They were armed with shields and guns.
 It looked like the SWAT."

 She confirmed at least two neighbours who attempted to go up to the man after realising his house was on fire quickly backed away from him after he allegedly yelled at them.

 This is yet another incident in the area in recent weeks after a series of police and firearms events in the New Lynn and Glen Eden areas.